alepodj/Prima-Wrap-Product-Label-Printing-v3/README.md

 ## Other notes

-This project makes use of the EEL python library: * [EEL](https://github.com/python-eel/Eel)
+This project makes use of the EEL python library which facilites a simple method to build small windows application with browser technologies: [EEL](https://github.com/python-eel/Eel)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>